Why Do I Have to Sign Paperwork Just to See a House?

 - Finding the property and providing objective information about each property (and it’s true market value!) and also providing local community information on utilities, zoning, real estate taxes, current market conditions, schools, etc.

-- Your agent will provide due diligence during the inspection period, which may include: general property inspections, termite inspections, septic and well tests, and more.
+- Your agent will assist with coordinating due diligence during the inspection period, which may include: general property inspections, termite inspections, septic and well tests, and more.
 Your agent can assist you in locating and coordinating the inspection professionals and will be with you at the inspections.

 - Your agent will be with you at closing to make sure everything YOU need in the transaction is done correctly and timely.

-- The agreement can be for any amount of time–from a few hours to months or longer.
+- The agreement can be for any amount of time–from one day to months or longer.
 So, if you’re not 100% ready to commit, it’s okay!
 The good news is, you can commit to one house or one afternoon until you are comfortable that you are working with the right agent!

 How much does it cost?

-If I don’t use a buyer’s agent, won’t I save half the commission?
+If I don’t use a buyer’s agent, won’t I save half the fee?
 Isn’t it cheaper if I call the phone number on the “For Sale” sign in the yard?

-Who pays the commission if I use a buyer’s agent with a “for sale by owner” home?
+Who pays the compensation if I use a buyer’s agent with a “for sale by owner” home?

 I want a Buyer Rep!
 How do I get an Agent?